wrfhowell/automatic-speech-recognition-service/design/DESIGN.md

 ## 9. Frontend — React demo console

-The take-home is backend-weighted, so the frontend's job is to make the backend's guarantees *visible* in the live demo, not to be a product.
+so the frontend's job is to make the backend's guarantees *visible* in the live demo, not to be a product.
 Vite + TypeScript + TanStack Query; the API client is generated from FastAPI's OpenAPI schema so the contract is typed end-to-end.

 Three screens: